Nickguitar/SyllogismGeneratorV2/README.md

 4. If some premise is negative, the conclusion is affirmative
 5. If both premises are universal, the conclusion is also universal

-So, for example, r1() return an array with all the syllogisms in which the middle term isn't distributed in some premise, r5() return an array with all the syllogisms in which both premises are universal but the conclusion is particular.
+So, for example, r1() returns an array with all the syllogisms in which the middle term isn't distributed in some premise; r5() returns an array with all the syllogisms in which both premises are universal but the conclusion is particular.

 **6**.
 Lastly, there are some checkboxes corresponding to each rule so that, e.g, when you check the first checkbox, the first rule is applied, and all the syllogisms that doesn't follow it are removed from the list of syllogisms (the list generated in 4).
 So if you check all the checkboxes, only the 15 inconditionally valid syllogisms are shown in the table.